chrisostomemataba/Inventory-POS/README.md

     - Supplier management routes
     - Report generation routes

-Would you like me to:
-1. Add more detail to any section?
-2. Create additional diagrams?
-3. Expand on specific features?
-4. Add implementation guidelines?
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!